Chamorro BBQ Chicken

 - When ready to cook the chicken, remove chicken pieces from marinade and pat dry.

-- Combine all glaze ingredients in a small sauce pan and whisk to combine.
+- While the chicken is cooking, making your glaze for basting.
+Combine all the glaze ingredients in a small sauce pan and whisk to combine.
 Heat sauce and bring to simmer, whisking to dissolve all the ingredients.
 Simmer until sauce is thick, then set aside.

 - Serve chicken with finadene (see ingredients above – steps are super simple, just combine all together).